OlehKorchytskyi/swift-aoc-2023/README.md

 # Advent of Code 2023

-This project showcases my solutions for each day's challenge in Swift, following a structured format inspired by the [swift-aoc-starter-example](https://github.com/apple/swift-aoc-starter-example) template.
+This project showcases my solutions for each day's challenge in Swift.

 ## Project Structure

-- `Sources/`
-  - Each day's Swift file is organized here (e.g., `Day01.swift`).
-  - `Data/`
-    - Input data files for each day (e.g., `Day01.txt`).
+- `Sources/Data/Day##.txt`: the input data provided for the challenge;
-- `Tests/`
-  - Test files for each day (e.g., `Day01.swift`).
+- `Sources/Day##.swift`: the code to solve the challenge;
+- `Tests/Day##.swift`: unit tests for par1 and part2 of the challenge.

 ## How to Run